Natenom/mumblemoderator-module-collection-legacy/README.md

-# mumblemoderator-module-collection-legacy
+## Legacy Modules for Mumble Moderator
-Legacy modules for MumbleModerator
+This directory contains only legacy modules which have been discontinued.